 Verbs like grow, drop, and bounce are taken to be unaccusative verbs, but seem to occur with the CO here.
-Observing such unaccusative verbs with the CO, Kuno and Takami (2004), refuting the Unergative Restriction, provide a functional account for the license of the CO construction.
+Observing such unaccusative verbs with the CO, Kuno and Takami (2004), refuting the Unergative Restriction, provide a functional account for the license of the CO construction: the object NP must represent a specific state or event that is a subset of the possible states or events resulting from the activity or event.
 As an effort to save the Unaccusative Restriction from such examples, Nakajima (2006) suggests that the CO of the unaccusative verbs is not an argument, but an adjunct.
-The central point of Nakajima's way out is based on the following syntactic structures.
+The central point of Nakajima's way out is based on the following syntactic structures:

 (12) a.
-Unaccusative.
+Unergative: